yamgent/se-book/testCaseDesign/combiningTestInputs/combinationStrategies/text.md

 <tip-box>

-Example: the foo scenario, testing all pairs between p1 and p3 only while ensuring all p3 values are tested at least once
+{{ icon_example }} Testing all pairs between p1 and p3 only while ensuring all p3 values are tested at least once

 | Test Case   | p1      | p2      | p3      |
 | :---------: | :-----: | :-----: | :-----: |